CS5004-khoury-lionelle/hello_world/instructions/README.md

 Additionally in [Report.md](../Report.md), write a paragraph that details the 'flow' of the application.
 For example, the program starts in main() in AlohaWorld which then asks the client for their name and location...

 As always, don't forget to commit and push your changes to github after you have completed this part of the assignment.
+Suggested commit message could be `docs: added UML diagram and flow paragraph.`

 ### Part 3: Debugging the Aloha World Application